Polar Studios: Ownership history and closure

 The studio's original location was a former cinema theatre, in an early 1930s building at Sankt Eriksgatan 58-60 on Kungsholmen.
 Construction began on the studio in 1977, and it opened for production on May 18, 1978.
 In 1984, Stig Anderson bought out his partners in the company.
-Shortly afterwards, he sold the studio to his daughter Marie Ledin, her husband Tomas Ledin, and their business partner Lennart Östlund.
+Shortly afterward, he sold the studio to his daughter Marie Ledin, her husband Tomas Ledin, and their business partner Lennart Östlund.

 In 2004, the private housing cooperative that owned the building which housed Polar raised the space's yearly rent to $184,000—triple the amount asked of other renters in the building.
-As a result, the studio was forced to move out.
+As a result, the studio vacated its original location on May 1 of that year.
 Some time later, the former owners of Polar relocated to a new facility at Kingside Studio.
-The studio has since then moved several times; the last address was in Hammarby Sjöstad in Stockholm.
+The studio moved several more times; the last address was in Hammarby Sjöstad in Stockholm.
 In the fall of 2015 business was scaled down and equipment was moved to a warehouse.